 The app may also occasionally offer snack recipes.
 Paying users unlock far more than one recipe per day.

-However, and they have access to multiple recipes on any given day that they can try out or save for later.
+However, they have access to multiple recipes on any given day they can try out or save for later.

 Users who want to explore the premium features must sign up for one of the available subscription plans.